Tree Facts

 The original flowering cherries on the Capitol Campus were planted in 1932, but many have since died or required replacement because of disease or environmental conditions.

-The Kwanzan is a cultivated variety of cherry blossom trees bred exclusively for ornamental purposes with species from Korea, Japan and China.
+The Kwanzan cherry tree is a cultivated variety of cherry blossom trees bred exclusively for ornamental purposes with species from Korea, Japan, and China.

 In 1912, 350 Kwanzan cherry trees were planted along with 11 other types of cherry trees at the U.S. Capitol as a symbol of friendship between the United States and Japan.